Fitina Omborenga

-Fitina Omborenga (born 20 May 1996) is a Rwandan professional footballer who plays as a right-back for APR Kigali.
+Fitina Omborenga (born 20 May 1996) is a Rwandan professional footballer who plays as a right-back for Rwanda Premier League club APR and the Rwanda national team.

 Club career

 On 31 August 2017, Omborenga returned to Rwanda from Topvar Topoľčany and signed a two-year contract with APR Kigali, a deal that would keep him at the military club until the end of the 2018–19 campaign.

 In late January 2019 his former manager at APR, Ljupko Petrović, recommended him to the 31 times Bulgarian champion CSKA Sofia.
 In the beginning of February he was to sign a contract with CSKA and to be sent on loan to Litex Lovech until the end of the season.
 However, after Omborenga had trialled with CSKA, the move did not materialise.